Nthasneem03/Alpha_Patterns-cpp/README.md

 2. Open with VS Code: Open the cloned repository in Visual Studio Code (VS Code) or your preferred code editor.

 3. Start Coding: Explore the different  Alphabetic Patterns, make changes, and experiment with different inputs to see how they affect the Patterns.

+## Contributing
+Feel free to fork this repository and submit pull requests.
+If you find any issues or have suggestions for improvements, please open an issue.